Daisy Khan: Career beginnings

-In what Khan recalls as an odd coincidence, her first large projects involved religious architecture.
-Khan's first big project was helping to design the Islamic Center of Long Island, which was cofounded by her uncle and now one of the New York area's most prominent mosques.
-Khan later reached across religious lines and worked on designing a Hindu temple.
+Khan's first big project was helping to design the Islamic Center of Long Island, which was cofounded by her uncle.
+Khan later worked on designing a Hindu temple.
 Through her work with religious architecture and local devotees, Khan recognized how immigrants yearned to recreate their homelands in America.

 Khan went on to work as project manager for what was then Shearson Lehman Brothers on the 106th floor of the World Trade Center.
 She remembers the lasting effect of the first foiled bombing in 1993.
-After Shearson she worked for the publishing company Primedia, where she oversaw the design of Seventeen magazine's offices, and then later joined a telecommunications firm.
+After Shearson she worked for Primedia (now RentGroup), where she oversaw the design of Seventeen magazine's offices, and then later joined a telecommunications firm.

 Community service

-In order to promote their vision of a harmonious and forward thinking Islam, Khan and her ex-husband, Imam Feisal Abdul Rauf, established the American Society for Muslim Advancement (ASMA) in 1997.
-Khan served as the executive director for the non-profit for 18 years.
+In order to promote a vision of a harmonious and forward-looking Islam, Khan co-founded American Society for Muslim Advancement (ASMA) in 1997 where she served as the executive director for the non-profit for 18 years.
 At ASMA, Khan dedicated herself to strengthening an expression of Islam based on cultural and religious harmony through interfaith collaboration, cultivating the next generation of leaders, promoting women's rights and building bridges through culture and arts.